BlueBrain/nexus/docs/src/main/paradox/docs/nexus-web/studio/index.md

 ## What is a Studio?

-A studio is a collection of persistant queries organized in a table layout for users to quickly access relevant data in a customizable way.
+A studio is a collection of persistent queries organized in a table layout for users to quickly access relevant data in a customizable way.
 Studio authors can create a studio to match a specific topic, and create organization schemes called workspaces and dashboards to access various aspects of that data.

 For example, a studio might cover all datasets from the `Neocortex`, with a workspace called `Physiology` and a dashboard called `Morphology Pipeline`.